A. Players and Umpires are requested to read the local morning newspapers on the day of the match for

 ii.
 They resort to unfair play and either gain or give undue advantage to another Club/Gymkhana participating in the League.

 d.
-Dr. H. D. Kanga Cricket League Sub Committee shall also be entitled at its discretion to vary, alter or cancel the points gained by the Club/Gymkhana found guilty or to relegate either or both the Clubs/Gymkhanas to a division lower than its/their standing and if either Club/Gymkhana is already facing relegation before the action is taken to relegate it to a division further lower than in which it would have played after the relegation.
-Dr. H. D. Kanga Cricket League Sub Committee shall follow the Rules of natural justice.
+ADHOC Managing Committee Members of Mumbai Cricket Association or its nominated members shall also be entitled at its discretion to vary, alter or cancel the points gained by the Club/Gymkhana found guilty or to relegate either or both the Clubs/Gymkhanas to a division lower than its/their standing and if either Club/Gymkhana is already facing relegation before the action is taken to relegate it to a division further lower than in which it would have played after the relegation.
+ADHOC Managing Committee Members of Mumbai Cricket Association or its nominated members shall follow the Rules of natural justice.

-Dr. H. D. Kanga Cricket League Sub Committee shall be entitled to add, alter, cancel or otherwise amend the rules as and when it thinks fit, subject to the ratification by the Managing Committee of Mumbai Cricket Association.
+ADHOC Managing Committee Members of Mumbai Cricket Association or its nominated members shall be entitled to add, alter, cancel or otherwise amend the rules as and when it thinks fit, subject to the ratification by the Managing Committee of Mumbai Cricket Association.

 1) Captains or deputies acting as captains are responsible at all times for ensuring that the play is conducted within the spirit of the game as well as within the Laws.